 Machinery safety must be considered.
 For example, woodworking and engineering machinery must be properly guarded and maintained and meet current standards and legislative requirements such as PUWER.
 Supervisory levels for trainees must be stipulated and enforced.

-Hazardous chemicals may be present and COSHH assessments and data sheets should be viewed.
+Hazardous chemicals may be present and COSHH assessments and safety data sheets should be viewed.
 Where personal protective equipment (PPE) is required, the PPE must have been selected by assessment and the necessary user training provided.

 Manual handling tasks undertaken as part of practical training must have been assessed under the Manual Handling Operations Regulations 1992 and the necessary precautions such as the use of lifting aids provided and used.